Hawaii Island Hopping

 - Molokai Airport on Molokai – MKK

-You’ll find that most airports in Hawaii are pretty small, with the exception of Honolulu, which is an international terminal.
+You’ll find that most airports in Hawaii are pretty small, with the exception of Honolulu, which is an international terminal and the biggest airport in Hawaii.
 That being said, even Honolulu Airport has its charm!

 How big is the aircraft that I can fly between the Hawaiian islands?

 There are six Hawaiian islands that tourists can visit.
-There are three main airlines that fly passengers between those islands in Hawaii.
+There are three main airlines flying passengers between those islands in Hawaii.
 Here are the types and sizes of the aircraft flown by those airlines.
 They are listed here in order of aircraft size, from small to large.

 Hawaiian Airlines is the largest and most popular airline for Hawaii island hopping, flying between the islands of Hawaii.
 They have numerous flights every day from each island to the other islands of Hawaii.
 Most of their flights are on modern Boeing 717 jets with two jet engines and 118 to 123 seats to Oahu (Honolulu), Maui, Kauai, and the Big Island of Hawaii.
 To the smaller islands of Molokai or Lanai, you will have to take a smaller plane or a boat.

-Ohana Airlines (a division of Hawaiian Airlines) flies the ATR42-500 which has two propellers and 48 seats.
+Ohana Airlines (a division of Hawaiian Airlines) flies the ATR42-500 with two propellers and 48 seats.

 The above information is as of 2018.
 Airlines and aircraft can change, so call each airline to verify the types of airplanes that they are currently flying.